teia-community/teia-docs/wiki/Governance-on-Teia.md

 Leaders within these groups are being nominated by the community and [will be included in the weaving of the new Teia DAO](https://github.com/teia-community/teia-docs/wiki/Governance-on-Teia#representatives-contract).

+However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group and the team is looking for people interested in working on the equity governance for Teia: Both members of equity seeking communities as well as volunteers that are interested in helping with this are invited to join the discussion on discord.

 ## DAO Smart-Contract Development